The Best Laptops for Photographers and Photo Editing in 2023

 The maximum 16GB of RAM is one sacrifice here, though it should be noted that the M1’s RAM goes much further than those with Intel or AMD-based processors — the 16GB model will serve those who edit very high-resolution photos and/or video, while the 8GB model is a great option for the everyday photographer on a budget.
 The other niggle is its mere two Thunderbolt 4 ports, but this is easily expanded with excellent products like the OWC Thunderbolt 4 Hub or Thunderbolt 4 Dock.

-While the M1 MacBook Pro isn’t Apple’s top-of-the-line offering, it is likely the best value.
-Even though the M1 Max-powered 16-inch MacBook Pro might be tempting, only those who really demand the most performance are going to want to shell out the big bucks to pick one up.
+While the M1 MacBook Pro isn’t Apple’s top-of-the-line offering, it is perhaps the best value.
+Even though the M2 Max-powered 16-inch MacBook Pro might be tempting, only those who really demand the most performance are going to want to shell out the big bucks to pick one up.
 For the rest of us, the original M1 is plenty powerful.

 Best Budget Laptop for Photographers: MacBook Air M1